 Released back in 2010, Mafia 2 is an action-adventure game available for PS3, Xbox 360, PC, and Mac.
 Mafia 3, the latest entry in the franchise, didn’t make the cut.
 Although I liked it, it just wasn’t polished enough.
 It felt as if it was launched in a rushed state.

 But I derail.
 Let’s talk about Mafia 2 instead.
-Unlike GTA series, you won’t be doing chores for someone else here.
+Unlike the GTA series, you won’t be doing chores for someone else here.
 It’s your story.
 There are no side missions to take or mini-games to play.
 While this approach gets you emotionally invested in the story, it makes an otherwise huge, beautiful world feel kind of empty.
 Most of the time will be spent driving from one place to another with nothing to distract you from your job.

-If you’re coming on the wheels of GTA series, be prepared for some significant changes in quest designing and gameplay style.
+If you’re coming on the heels of the GTA series, be prepared for some significant changes in quest designing and gameplay style.
 The world is huge and gorgeous to look at, but there is little to no reason to explore it.
 You’ll be going from one point to another and then repeat the same until the nemesis of our protagonist.

 7. Far Cry 5

-Far Cry series has changed little since the launch of the revolutionary Far Cry 3, a game that took this series to an exciting new direction.
-In the latest installment of this franchise, you‘re one-man army, taking on dozens of bad guys at once.
+The Far Cry series has changed little since the launch of the revolutionary Far Cry 3, a game that took this series to an exciting new direction.
+In the latest installment of this franchise, you‘re a one-man army, taking on dozens of bad guys at once.
 In the end, you’ll escape unscathed against all odds.